-“10 Tasks Landlords Must Do Before Tenants Rent A Space For Lease” written by Mike Marko.
+“10 Tasks Landlords Must Do Before Tenants Rent A Space For Lease” written by Mike Marko

 What is the next step after accepting new tenants?

 If you think that your job is done after accepting new tenants, then you’re wrong.
 Your job just started.
-And there are still a lot of work to do before you could start collecting rents.
+And there is still a lot of work to do before you could start collecting rents.

-Making sure they are satisfied with the condition of the property, before they actually move in, is part of being a landlord.
+Making sure they are satisfied with the condition of the property before they actually move in, is part of being a landlord.

 That’s why today we’ll be talking about what you need to do before a tenant moves into the space for lease.